Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 Another factor to consider: You can get funding more quickly with a business credit card than you can with a business loan or line of credit.
 You might be waiting a few weeks or longer for funding from a business lender.
 If you apply successfully for a business credit card, you should be able to get funded within a week.

-Which Is Right For Your Small Business?
+Business Loan VS Credit Card: Which Is Right For Your Small Business?

 When deciding between a business credit card or a business loan to cover the cost of your business expenses, it’s important to consider your particular business situation and funding needs.

-If you need less than $50K, you want to borrow money at 0% interest in the short term, or you want to earn rewards for your purchases on an ongoing basis, you’ll want to apply for a business credit card.
-However, if you only need a small amount to keep you going and don’t want to mess with a credit card, there are options for $5,000 loans and $10,000 loans.
+- If you need less than $50K, you want to borrow money at 0% interest in the short term, or you want to earn rewards for your purchases on an ongoing basis, you’ll want to look into the top business credit cards.